blueantcorp/blueantcorp.github.io/_posts/2019-06-26-animations-in-swiftui.md

 **Bonus tip: We can pass here combined transition which we created before.**

 #### Conclusion
 Today we discussed multiple ways of animating changes in *SwiftUI*.
 It totally depends on you and on use-case which way you have to choose.
 By spending more and more time with *SwiftUI*, I understand that it is already a compelling framework.
-Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
-Thanks for reading and see you next week!